 The first widely used braking system was called “the plunger”.
 It first appeared on the high-wheeled bicycles that were popular in the 1800s.
 The plunger operated on a simple principle.
 To slow down a bicycle, a lever was either pressed down or pulled up, causing a metal show to press against the outer side of the tire.
 Of course, the friction created caused excess wear and tear on the tire, so blowout were always a problem.
 Cyclists found that the plunger did not work well with pneumatic tires, even after covering the metal shoe with rubber.
 Wet surfaces were another drawback, as water decreased the friction between the brake shoe and tire, reducing the braking power.

 The next major development in bicycle brakes was the “coaster brake”.
 Most of us have used coaster brakes, still popular in pint-size toddler bikes and tricycles.
 Some utility bicycles and cruisers also use coaster brakes.
 The concept behind coaster brakes is simple reverse motion.
-When the pedals are moved in a reverse direction, the brake mechanism inside the hub of the wheel pushes outward, creating friction and slowing down the bike.
+When the pedals are moved in a reverse direction, the brake mechanism inside the hub of the wheel pushes outward, creating friction and slowing you down.
 Coaster brakes are quite strong and tend to lock up and skid the rear wheel when engaged, so they’re great choices for sidewalk burnouts.

 Some of today’s mountain, road and stunt bikes use caliper rim brakes.
 By pulling a lever, a cable is tightened.
 This cable then forces the brake pads or shoes to press against the inner rim of the wheel, stopping the bike.
 Caliper bicycle brakes are light and relatively inexpensive, but they do come with their own set of problems.
 Not hugely efficient on rainy days, wet brakes take twice as long to stop a bicycle because the water reduces friction between the brake and the wheel, but basic bicycle maintenance can help to keep them at their most efficient.
 Caliper brakes work best when pressure is applied gently.
 A much better option is disc brakes, whose performance is not impacted by water, so you can safely keep riding even in a downpour.